 In response, without admitting or denying the allegations, FXCM accepted the ruling.
 FXCM said that they would contact affected clients who are eligible for payments in the next 30 days.
 FXCM estimated that the total reimbursement payment to clients is around $8 million.

-The $2 million fine plus reimbursement payments is probably equivalent to a slap in the wrist for FXCM, but it’s still a huge amount of money for us regular traders.
+The $2 million fine plus reimbursement payments are probably equivalent to a slap in the wrist for FXCM, but it’s still a huge amount of money for us regular traders.

 Man, if I had an extra $10,000,000 I would probably live a trader’s dream.
 I don’t plan on quitting forex trading, so I’ll just use the money for these instead: